 - Unified Data Hub Across the Tech Stack: With 150+ integrations, AmplifAI centralizes data from CRM, CCaaS, QA, WFM, coaching, surveys, and homegrown tools.

-- Gamification that Drives Business Impact: Leaderboards, badges, and real-time recognition are tied directly to performance—not vanity metrics.
+- Gamification that Drives Business Impact: Leaderboards, badges, and real-time recognition are tied directly to performance.

 - Coaching Effectiveness Index: Track how coaching impacts KPIs over time, helping leaders identify what works and scale success.